freenas/freenas-docs/userguide/shutdown.rst

 :guilabel:`Confirm` the command and click :guilabel:`Ok` to shutdown the system.
+The web user interface will go black after sixty seconds.
 Shutting down the system disconnects all clients, including the web administration GUI.
 Physical access to the %brand% system is required to turn it back on.